tenzan/mysql-container/README.md

 10. Create `catalog` database in the `mysql-container`.
 Refer to step 6 or 7 to access container's mysql.

-11. Import `sample.sql`: `docker exec -i mysql-container mysql -uroot -proot products < sample.sql`
+11. Import `sample.sql`: `docker exec -i mysql-container mysql -uroot -proot catalog < sample.sql`

 # TODO
 - Extend instructions for Ubuntu and Windows